the american dream interrupted

 synopsis

-The American Dream Interrupted is a powerful documentary that follows a Maryland family living in the shadows of America’s immigration system.
-Ivania, a U.S. citizen, and her husband Teito, who is undocumented, have been married for over 11 years—raising three children, building a life, and living with the constant threat of separation.
+The American Dream Interrupted follows a Maryland family caught in the shadows of America’s immigration system.
+Ivania, a U.S. citizen, and her husband Teito, who is undocumented, have spent over a decade building a life and raising three children, while living under the constant threat of separation.

-When the COVID-19 pandemic hit, they were denied emergency relief—not because of income, but because of Teito’s immigration status.
-A landmark MALDEF lawsuit successfully challenged that injustice, helping thousands of mixed-status families, including theirs, receive the support they needed.
+When the pandemic hit, they were denied emergency relief, not because of income, but because of Teito’s status.
+A landmark MALDEF lawsuit later reversed that injustice, helping thousands of mixed-status families like theirs.

 Director’s Statement